hpcaitech/ColossalAI/applications/ColossalChat/README.md

 We support the main algorithm used to train DeepSeek R1 model, a variant of Proximal Policy Optimization (PPO), that enhances mathematical reasoning abilities while concurrently optimizing the memory usage of PPO.
 Read this [README](./examples/README.md) for more information.

 ### SFT for DeepSeek V3
 We support fine-tuning DeepSeek V3/R1 model with LoRA.
+Read this [README](./examples/README.md) for more information.

 ### Inference Quantization and Serving - After Training